 Online Safety @ Rushmere Hall

-UPDATED Dec 18 - Outlines how the school manages Online Safety, what it does to ensure the children are safe when online and what needs to be done if there are concerns about online safety.
+The policy outlines how the school manages Online Safety, what it does to ensure the children are safe when online and what needs to be done if there are concerns about online safety plus current guidance from KCSIE 2022.

-UPDATED Jan 17 - Completed by all pupils at the school.
-A set of guidelines of how pupils use the computers and internet safely in school.
+The AUP agreement connected to this document is signed by pupils, parents and staff at the school.
+The policy is a set of guidelines of how pupils use the computers and internet safely in school.

 Online Safety is an important part of keeping children safe at Rushmere Hall Primary School.
 We have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
 Any online Safety incidents are recorded and managed in accordance with our Online Safety Policy.
 Online Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.